lgeurts/lgeurts.github.io/_posts/2018-06-29-introduction-to-artificial-intelligence.md

 Let's take one male.
 We want to model calories burned while exercising.
 First we get some pre-liminary data, then put him on a fitness monitor and capture more data using known features like age, weight, heart rate, duration.

 In this case we know all features and have a known label value of 231 calories.
-So we need our algorithm to learn the function that operates of all of his exercise features to give us a net result of 231.
+So we need our algorithm to learn a function that operates of all exercise features to give us a net result of 231.